appdev1307/MSE24_MLOP_EV_PM/README_RUN.md

 This package contains a runnable local MLOps prototype for Predictive Maintenance using your EV telemetry CSV.

-## Structure
-- `src/` : training and inference scripts
-- `data/features/` : features will be created here by preprocessing step
-- `models/` : trained model artifacts will be saved here

-## Prerequisites
-- Linux / macOS (or WSL on Windows)
-- Python 3.10+
-- Docker (optional)

 ## Local run

 1. Create virtualenv and install dependencies